- Who produces Themester?

 - Is the advisory committee responsible for programming?

-- Advisory Committee members often choose to take on course or programming responsibilities but are not required to do so.
+- Advisory Committee members can provide guidance on programming and sometimes choose to take on course or programming responsibilities but are not required to do so.
 Most programming is submitted as proposals to the advisory committee for review.